- Know the differences in perception between the horse and the man

 - Know the basic principles of learning theory and training according to the discipline

-- Know the basic elements of the main equestrian disciplines
+- Know the basic elements of the main Olympic and non-Olympic equestrian disciplines and horse racing industry

 - Know the different types of breeding and facilities in relation to the use of the horse

-- Apply scientific knowledge to increase horse welfare and performance
+- Apply scientific knowledge to aid equine performance and welfare

 Course contents summary

-Elements of equine ethology in relation to the design of facilities and in relation to the management of horse breeding, training and employment: horse perception and communication, abnormal behaviour: causes, management and prevention.
+Elements of equine ethology in relation to the design of facilities and in relation to the management of horse breeding, training and employment: the perception of the horse; abnormal behaviour: causes, management and prevention.
 The basics of learning theory and training.

 Marlin D., Nankervis K. Equine exercise physiology.
 Blackwell Publishing